david-r-king/david-r-king.github.io/projects/networkupgrade.md

 The upgrade was driven by recurring issues during large events, most notably the **Pokémon World Championships**, where the existing 1G fiber uplink fell short of the events requirements.
 Due to the global visibility and high-profile nature of the event, the company approved a full network upgrade to meet the clients demanding performance requirements.
 Aside from the bandwitch boost to the building, we also obtained **Power over Ethernet (PoE)** throughout our IDFs, which improved deployment speed and accuracy of supplemental access points for future events.
 Running inline power for each supplemental in high-density areas created an additional point of failure and added valuable time to the process, which can be critical in an event based networking environment.

-To overcome these challenges, I coordinated the deployment, installation and documentation for the distribution layer for the facility.
+To overcome these challenges, I coordinated the deployment, installation and documentation of the distribution layer for the entire facility.

 <img src="../img/networkupgrade/IDF1.jpeg"
      alt="IDF Rack"